 People that take tretinoin for acne typically use the cream over a period of months before seeing significant changes.
-In the short term, tretinoin can potentially make acne worse (a period that’s commonly known as “purging”) before the acne improves.
+In the short term, tretinoin can potentially make acne worse (a period that’s commonly known as the “tretinoin purge”) before the acne improves.

 However, over the long term, tretinoin is highly effective at reducing the formation of acne and improving facial skin.

-Several studies confirm that tretinoin is an effective treatment for acne:
+Several studies have shown that tretinoin is an effective treatment for acne:

 In one 2009 study, groups of randomized participants aged 10 years and older with acne that ranged from mild to moderate were assigned tretinoin gel or a non-therapeutic substance on a daily basis over a period of 12 weeks.

-The tretinoin gel groups (one used tretinoin gel 0.05%, the other tretinoin gel microsphere 0.1%) both had significantly larger levels of improvement in acne reduction than the control group, with only mild to moderate skin-related side effects.
+The tretinoin gel groups (one used tretinoin gel 0.05 percent and the other used tretinoin gel microsphere 0.1 percent) both had significantly larger levels of improvement in acne reduction than the control group, with only mild to moderate skin-related side effects.

-In another study, participants with facial acne were assigned one of three different treatments, one of which was a combination of tretinoin cream and clindamycin 1% gel.
+In another study, participants with facial acne were assigned one of three different treatments, one of which was a combination of tretinoin cream and clindamycin one percent gel.

-Over a period of 12 weeks, participants in the tretinoin cream and clindamycin 1% gel group experienced a significant reduction in acne, from a baseline level of 13.70 ± 4.80 facial skin lesions to 1.30 ± 2.95 after a full 12 weeks of treatment.
+Over a period of 12 weeks, participants in the tretinoin cream and clindamycin one percent gel group experienced a significant reduction in acne, from a baseline level of 13.70 ± 4.80 facial skin lesions to 1.30 ± 2.95 after a full 12 weeks of treatment.

-During the study, the combination of tretinoin and clindamycin 1% gel outperformed benzoyl peroxide 2.5% gel and nadifloxacin 1% cream -- another common treatment for facial acne.
+Statistical analysis of data from the study suggests that the combination of tretinoin and clindamycin one percent gel outperformed benzoyl peroxide 2.5 percent gel and nadifloxacin one percent cream — another common treatment for facial acne.

-However, tretinoin cream and clindamycin 1% gel were slightly less effective when used in combination than benzoyl peroxide 2.5% gel and clindamycin 1% gel, which produced the biggest reduction in acne over the 12 week study period.
+However, tretinoin cream and clindamycin one percent gel were less effective when used in combination than benzoyl peroxide 2.5 percent gel and clindamycin one percent gel, which produced the biggest reduction in acne over the 12 week study period.